Cornell’s Commitment to Sustainability

 Year after year, Cornell receives recognition for these efforts from several ranking systems, including the Sustainability Tracking, Assessment and Rating System (STARS)—a self-reporting tool colleges and universities use to measure progress.
 Cornell Botanic Gardens protects and manages natural areas of high conservation importance, protects endangered and vulnerable species, and practices Integrated Pest Management —all greatly contributing towards Cornell earning “gold” status.

 Cornell University was also ranked #20 of 268 universities by the Sierra Club for its commitment to sustainability.

 Cornell’s “Sustainable Landscapes Trail” highlights sustainable design, green infrastructure, and landscape sustainability practices across Cornell campus.
 Many of the stops along the trail can be found at Cornell Botanic Gardens, these include biodiversity in our natural areas, our native lawn, climate change garden, bioswale garden, Nevin Welcome Center green roof, deer management efforts, and our integrated pest management program.

-Follow the Sustainable Landscapes Trail on your mobile device using the free app “Pocketsights Tour Guide.” (link to experiences page)
+Follow the Sustainable Landscapes Trail on your mobile device using the free app “Pocketsights Tour Guide.”

 Additional Cornell Partnerships